 The fifth iteration is this, SwellandCut.com.
 The name is based on a drafting process mentioned in Haruki Murakami’s 1Q84.
 Tengo, the protagonist, is described as using an alternating process of swelling and cutting, adding and taking away from a manuscript, over and over, until the substance and style matches his expectations.
 I christened the technique “Swell and Cut” and thought it an ideal name for my editorial projects.
 Then, in early 2018, I began to want to consolidate my writing and editing – all of my online activity, in fact – under a single banner.

-Finally, in mid-2018 I made the switch from daily writing and publishing to twice-weekly (Wednesdays and Sundays).
+That wasn’t all, though.
+In mid-2018 I made the switch from daily writing and publishing to twice-weekly (Wednesdays and Sundays).
 Why?
 Mainly for the challenge.
+More about that here.
+And most recently, I’ve abandoned any sort of publishing schedule altogether.
 More about that here.

 Swell and Cut, as a process, applies beautifully to writing and drafting, but it applies equally effectively to how we build our existence.
 A constant addition and subtraction.
 A never-ending balancing and harmonising.
 Thus, I thought it a fitting name for my residence in cyberspace.